What Can We Help You With?

 Your number of projects resets from the day of your subscription every month/year.
-Unused projects will not be taken over into a new time period.
+Unused projects will not be carried over into a new time period.

-Previews are exported as mp3 files containing an audio brand, finished projects will be exported as 48kHz WAV.
+Previews are exported as mp3 files containing an audio watermark, finished projects are exported as 48 kHz WAVs.

 Apart from the exported music file you will receive a cue sheet for the project you created.
 Please take good care of this as this document will hold vital information about the music you have used.

 You can access the Create Music application by clicking on “GO TO APP” in the top menu and start perusing the music catalog for a suitable track for your project.
-Once you’ve put a track to the timeline, you can customize its length by dragging and dropping the edges of the track.
+Once you’ve put a track on the timeline, you can customize its length by dragging and dropping the edges of the track.
 You can add as many tracks to the timeline as your projects demands.
 Load the video into your browser to go with the track(s) at any time in the process.
 To save your project you need to create a user account.
 Click here for a video demonstration of this process or click here for a most excellent written tutorial.

 First of all, this is nothing you need to worry about.
 If you have properly licensed the project during a subscription, there is nothing illegal about the use of the music.
-You can dispute the claim by going through YouTube’s dispute process, entering “Create Music” as a reason.
+You should dispute the claim by going through YouTube’s dispute process, entering “Create Music” as a reason.
 This should be enough to drop the claim.
-Click here to watch a video to learn more about the process or click here to read the detailed process.
+You can click here to watch a video to learn more about the process or click here to read the detailed process.

-Some of Create Music’s catalog is licensed on a non-exclusive basis by composers who also submit it to other revenues.
-Sometimes, these revenues upload the music into content ID even though they are not allowed to do so, which causes the false claims.
+Some of Create Music’s catalog is licensed on a non-exclusive basis by composers who also submit it to other venues.
+Sometimes, these venues upload the music into YouTube’s Content ID system even though they are not allowed to do so, which causes the false claims.
 But don’t worry about this, as they are easy enough to dispute.

-Once you cancel your subscription, your plan will run out with the end of your current subscription period.
+Once you cancel your subscription, your plan will run out at the end of your current subscription period.
 Your licenses are valid in perpetuity for the projects they were originally used for.
-You will always have access to download copies of your licenses, though you will lose the option to export finalized projects.
+You will always have access to download copies of your licenses, though you will lose the option to export any projects.

-A cue sheet contains all legal information of a track namely which music track was used, the length that was used and the composer of the piece.
-Always keep your cue sheets in a safe place after you’ve released a project with our music, in case you need to verify the use of music in your project.
+A cue sheet contains all legal information of a track: namely which music the track was used on, the length that was used, and the composer of the piece.
+Always keep your cue sheets in a safe place after you’ve released a project with our music in case you need to verify the use of music in your project.

 Support of your video format is fully dependent on the web browser you’re using.
 You are not uploading a video to our server, it is fully loaded from your local machine.
 The best supported video format for web browsers is usually .mp4 encoded with H.264 and AAC audio.